 Pre-order a copy of City Farmhouse Style here – pick up at the Country Living General Store, see map for location

 - Charlyne MattoxThe Art of the Lobster Roll & 3 Summer SidesFriday, May 31: 11:30, Saturday, June 2: 1:00Kitchen Stage

 Charlyne Mattox is the Food & Craft Director at Country Living.
-On any given day, Charlyne might test a pizza recipe for the CL Blue Ribbon Kitchen, mix up a cocktail for CL column Drinking with Chickens, create an easy and fun craft for readers, and then take her dog, Gus, for a ride in her vintage blue MGB GT.
+On any given day, Charlyne might test a pizza recipe, mix up a cocktail for CL column Drinking with Chickens, create an easy and fun craft for readers, and then take her dog, Gus, for a ride in her vintage blue MGB GT.
 Prior to her time at Country Living, she worked in the food and crafts departments at Martha Stewart Living and Real Simple.

 Charlyne will do double duty at the 2019 Rhinebeck Country Living Fair, appearing twice on the Kitchen Stage as well as hosting two Craft a Festive Fourth of July Table workshops.

 - Matthew MeadUsing Your Country Collections to Decorate for the Summer SeasonSunday, June 2, 12:30Main Stage